Jan. 21 in Music History: Happy Birthday, Cat Power

 1983 - Lamar Williams (the bassist who replaced Berry Oakley in The Allman Brothers Band) died of lung cancer.

 1984 - Soul singer Jackie Wilson died at age 49.
-A tenor with a four octave vocal range, he was nicknamed "Mr. Excitement", and was important in the transition of rhythm and blues into soul.
-Gaining fame in his early years as a member of the R&B vocal group Billy Ward and His Dominoes, he went solo in 1957 and recorded over 50 hit singles that spanned R&B, pop, soul, doo-wop and easy listening.
-Wilson suffered a massive heart attack while playing a Dick Clark show at the Latin Casino in New Jersey on September 29, 1975, falling head-first to the stage while singing "Lonely Teardrops", and remained in a coma until his death 8 years later.
+A tenor with a four-octave vocal range, he was nicknamed "Mr. Excitement," and was important in the transition of rhythm and blues into soul.
+Gaining fame in his early years as a member of the R&B vocal group Billy Ward and His Dominoes, he went solo in 1957 and recorded more than 50 hit singles that spanned R&B, pop, soul, doo-wop and easy listening.
+Wilson suffered a massive heart attack while playing a Dick Clark show at the Latin Casino in New Jersey on September 29, 1975, falling head-first to the stage while singing "Lonely Teardrops," and he remained in a coma until his death eight years later.

 1985 - Run-D.M.C. released their second studio album, King of Rock.
 It features the title track, “You Talk Too Much,” and “Can You Rock It Like This.”